It sounds simple enough, right? Get a ring, get engaged, tie the knot. Easy Peasy! Or is it?

 - Most importantly, hiring a planner ensures you get to enjoy your wedding day.
 I cannot tell you how many stories I have heard from couples that didn’t have a planner and spent their entire wedding day running the event, chasing last minute issues, answering questions from vendors and guests, fretting over times lines, and generally running redlined stress levels the entire day.
 This is your day.
 Hire a planner and enjoy it.

 Find the right DJ/MC.
 Many couples disregard this important element of planning until the end and often bargain shop to save some money.
 We can’t underestimate the importance of this key part of your team.
-This person is almost always the voice of your wedding, their personality and energy keep your event moving, keep your guests engaged, and brings the “life” to your event vision.
+This person is almost always the voice of your wedding, their personality and energy keeps your event moving, keep your guests engaged, and brings the “life” to your event vision.
 An unprofessional, amateur DJ can tank your event.
+Here is a list of some of the fabulous DJs that we love working with.
+Additional places to look for a professional DJ would be WeddingWire, The Knot, and American Disk Jockey Association (ADJA).

 For us, these are the key and critical components you want to nail down early and with loads of support.
 There are loads of other event partners and elements that you will secure along the way, but tackle these four first to ensure your event is amazing.